mindsphere/mindsphere.github.io/docs/node-red-contrib-mindconnect/getting-started.md

 [![Demo Flows](https://img.shields.io/badge/node--RED-playground-%23009999.svg)](https://playground.mindconnect.rocks)

-[MindConnect Node-RED playground](https://playground.mindconnect.rocks) provides following demo flows importing following data points to MindSphere
+[MindConnect Node-RED playground](https://playground.mindconnect.rocks) provides following demo flows importing following data points to {{site.productname}}

 - CPU-Usage
 - Batched MQTT Data
 - OPCUA Data
-- Real Weather Data to MindSphere
+- Real Weather Data to {{site.productname}}
 - Simulated Water Pump Data

 The simulated water pump data can be inspected at

 <https://dreamforce.mindconnect.rocks>

-This application can be used without mindsphere credentials.
+This application can be used without {{site.productname}} credentials.

 - username: guest@mindsphere.io
 - password: Siemens123!

-This data is also used as an example for the KPI-Calculation and Trend prediction with help of MindSphere APIs. <https://github.com/mindsphere/analytics-examples>
+This data is also used as an example for the KPI-Calculation and Trend prediction with help of {{site.productname}} APIs. <https://github.com/mindsphere/analytics-examples>

 ## Securing API Endpoints